vladthegreen/community/demo-apps/upload-content-into-new-canvas-grid-display/README.md

 - Go over the list of assets to upload, and filter out the ones that are not allowed to be uploaded into the workspace.
 - Calculate the number of rows and columns for the grid like display of the assets inside the new canvas.
-- Calculate the position of each assets inside the grid like display.
+- Calculate the position of each asset inside the grid like display.
 - Calculate the width and height of the new canvas to create (to contain all the assets to be uploaded).
 - Using the initially proposed position for the Canvas, find empty space in the Canvas to contain the Canvas to be created.
 - Create a new Canvas: set its position and width/height.